logosfabula/crack-visualizer/README.md

 This tool uses mathematical approximations and has several limitations:

-1. **Measurement Precision**: Crack meters typically have ±0.1mm precision
+1. **Measurement Precision**: Crack meters typically have ±0.1mm precision; the measurement grids use 1.0 mm or 0.5 mm graduations; the readings in the sample were taken at 0.25 mm resolution
 2. **Environmental Factors**: Temperature, humidity, and vibration affect readings
-3. **Installation Variations**: Meter orientation and mounting affect interpretation
+3. **Installation Variations**: Meter orientation and mounting affect interpretation - see normalization in Method
 4. **Calculation Approximations**: Mathematical models simplify complex structural behavior
 5. **Qualitative Nature**: Best used for trend monitoring, not precise measurements